wbridewell/arcadia/INSTALL_MAC.md

-Setting up an ARCADIA development environment
+Setting up an ARCADIA development environment for macOS
 =============================================

 Clojure is the primary language for ARCADIA development, although components can be written in any language that is accessible through a wrapper in the Java Native Interface.
 Creating a Clojure development environment is fairly straightforward.